-Nevertheless, the Food Lion is struggling, and vacant spaces remain in a retail space between Food Lion and the Ice Rink.
-The retail center's current configuration does not align with market trends and the village's secluded location, according to the Columbia Market Study of 2014.
+Nevertheless, the Food Lion is struggling, and vacant spaces remain in the retail space between Food Lion and the Ice Rink.
+The retail center's current configuration and secluded location do not align with market trends, according to the Columbia Market Study of 2014.
 (For a full discussion of this issue, see Part III, Cohesive Mixed-Use Development.)